-Love, DeRozan and Oubre share the same notion that it was difficult for them to be open about their emotional and mental struggles.
-Even so, the tough-guy stereotype is still prominent.
+Love, DeRozan and Oubre have all shared the same notion that it’s been difficult to be open about their emotional and mental struggles.
+Even so, the tough-guy stereotype has to be toppled.

-“I feel like people who are on the outside looking in don’t really understand because they see us as superheroes, but we’re normal people, man.
-We go through the issues that normal people go through times 10,” he told Wizard’s Tipoff.
+“We’re normal human beings…I feel like people who are on the outside looking in don’t really understand because they see us as superheroes, but we’re normal people, man,” he told Wizard’s Tipoff.